gmc-code/PC-microbit-micropython/docs/breadboards/Piezo_Buzzer_and_music.rst

 --------------------------

 | The buzzer is usually connected to pin0.
-| If it is connected to pin1 or pin2 instead, the pin number must be used as a parametr in the play method.
+| If it is connected to pin1 or pin2 instead, the pin number must be used as a parameter in the play method.

 ----